Bupropion sustained-release tabletsPronunciation

 Antidepressants may increase the risk of suicidal thoughts or actions in children, teenagers, and young adults.
 However, depression and certain other mental problems may also increase the risk of suicide.
 Talk with the patient's doctor to be sure that the benefits of using bupropion sustained-release tablets outweigh the risks.

 Family and caregivers must closely watch patients who take bupropion sustained-release tablets.
 It is important to keep in close contact with the patient's doctor.
 Contact the doctor at once if new, worsened, or sudden symptoms such as agitation, hostility, depressed mood, or any unusual change in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.
 Discuss any questions with the patient's doctor.

 Bupropion sustained-release tablets are used for:

 Treating depression.
 It may also be used for other conditions as determined by your doctor.

-Bupropion sustained-release tablets is an antidepressant.
+Bupropion sustained-release tablets are an antidepressant.
 It works in the brain to treat depression.
 Exactly how it works is not known.